-In this example, the destination is set to http://example/com/fabrikam, while the action is set to http://example.com/fabrikam/mail/Delete.
+In this example, the destination is set to http://example.com/fabrikam/mail/Delete.
 Additionally, there is a message identifier, and an reply-to address.
 By default, this address is the "anonymous" address, indicating that a response should be sent using the same channel as the request (i.e. the HTTP response), but it can also be another address, as indicated in this example.

 In Spring Web Services, WS-Addressing is implemented as an endpoint mapping.
-Using this mapping, you associate WS-Addressing actions with endpoints, similar to the SoapActionEndpointMapping described above.
+Using this mapping, you associate WS-Addressing actions with endpoints, similar to the SoapActionAnnotationMethodEndpointMapping described above.